-The CCAP is configured via the execution of an XML configuration file that is transferred to the file system on the I-CCAP (or on the Packet Shelf in the M-CCAP).
+The CCAP is configured via the execution of an XML configuration file that is transferred to the file system on the CCAP.
 The CCAP parses the entire XML configuration file and processes the configuration objects represented in the file as a sequence of individual element operations.
 Individual element operations can succeed or fail; the CCAP will log unsuccessful operations.